 You can borrow money by securing the loan against your vehicle.
 If you apply for car finance, you will be able to start using the car right away and make monthly payments towards owning it outright.
 If you fall behind on repayments, your car could be repossessed by the car finance provider.

 With logbook loans, you can secure the loan against your car, bike or van and transfer your V5 document, known as your logbook, to the lender during the loan term.
 With a logbook loan, you would need to own your car outright.
 The car typically needs to be less than 5 years old and you can borrow up to 80% of the car’s value (with a maximum of £5,000 over 3 years).

 This is used to consolidate all your existing debts into one single affordable monthly loan.
 This is an effective way to organise your finances and eventually become debt free.
 Many households prefer the option to make one single repayment each month, rather than paying off multiple debtors and trying to keep on top of it.
 To access the funds upfront, the loan can be secured against your home or car, or you have the option for this to be unsecured too.
 You can also borrow up to £5,000 or sometimes more, depending on the lender.

 This type of property loan is used to bridge the gap between moving and purchasing a new property.
 It is used by thousands of households each year who need to buy a property but have not yet sold their own home yet.

 In addition, it is used by many property developers and investors looking to buy properties whilst avoiding traditional property chains and the long winded mortgage application process.
 Bridging loans come with greater risks, since you could lose your home if you do not repay in 12 months.
-The amount you can borrow can be starts from £25,000 up to £25 million.
+The amount you can borrow starts from £25,000, up to £25 million.